A Guide to the Android Interview

 Congratulations!
 We’re extremely excited to move on in the application process!
 We’ve put this guide together so you know what to expect during your interview.
 Interviews will be 30 minutes long, and we’ve attached a signup sheet with your email!

-Interviews consist of three different sections, behavioral, Android design, and technical.
+Interviews consist of two different sections, behavioral and technical.
 All sections are weighed equally, and at the end of the interview you’ll have some time to ask any questions that you might have for us!

 In our first section, we want to learn more about you as a person and also how you work in a team setting.
 We may ask you to recall a certain situation from your past experience or describe how you would mediate different conflicts.
 These anecdotes do not have to be related to Computer Science.
 We also want to learn more about you as a person, why you are interested in mobile development, and why you want to be apart of AppDev!